Long Baseline Observations of the HD100546 Protoplanetary Disk with ALMA: Observations

 All data were calibrated by the ALMA staff using the ALMA Pipeline version 40896 in the CASA package \citep{McMullin2007}, including offline Water Vapor Radiometer (WVR) calibration, system temperature correction, as well as bandpass, phase, and amplitude calibrations.
 The short baseline and long baseline datasets were calibrated independently.

-Synthesis imaging was initially performed using the CLEAN algorithm (CASA version 5.4, task {\tt tclean}).
+Synthesis imaging was initially carried out using the CLEAN algorithm (CASA version 5.4, task {\tt tclean}).
 Self-calibration of the data was performed to improve coherence.
+An SNR of $\sim$80 was achieved prior to self-calibration.
+One round of phase self-calibration using a solution interval of 54s was applied to the data, which was found to improve the resulting SNR by a factor of 1.6.
 A positional offset between short and long baseline was corrected prior to combining the datasets.
 An image reconstructed using natural weights, after self-calibration and concatenation of the datasets, yields an RMS noise of 12$\mu$Jy~beam$^{-1}$, for a CLEAN beam of 64$\times$45~mas.

-As HD\,100546 is bright in the mm, we super-resolved the self-calibrated continuum data using non-parametric image modeling with the {\sc uvmem} package \citep[here we used the publicly-available GPU adaptation \textsc{gpuvmem}\footnote{{\tt https://github.com/miguelcarcamov/gpuvmem}.}][]{Carcamo2018}.
+As HD\,100546 is bright in the mm, we super-resolved the self-calibrated continuum data using non-parametric image modeling with the {\tt uvmem} package \citep[here we used the publicly-available GPU adaptation {\tt gpuvmem}\footnote{{\tt https://github.com/miguelcarcamov/gpuvmem}.},][]{Carcamo2018}.
 Image positivity provided enough regularization (i.e. we did not add entropy to the objective function).
-The {\tt uvmem} reconstruction $I_{1.3\mathrm{mm}}$ provides slightly higher angular resolutions than super-uniform weighting, but without compromising sensitivity.
+The {\tt uvmem} reconstruction $I_{1.3\mathrm{mm}}$ provides slightly higher angular resolutions than super-uniform weighting, but without compromising sensitivity \citep[see][for details]{Carcamo2018}.
 We adopted the {\tt uvmem} image for our analysis.

-The final $I_{1.3\mathrm{mm}}$ image has an approximate angular resolution of $\Omega_b = 17\times11$~mas, as measured on the point source inside the gap.
+The effective angular resolution of the {\tt uvmem} model was measured with an elliptical Gaussian fit to a deconvolution of a simulation with the same $uv$-coverage as the ALMA observation taken on a single spike.
+The input spike flux was 10~mJy, which is comparable with the emission at the location of the central star.
+The final $I_{1.3\mathrm{mm}}$ image has an angular resolution of $\Omega_b = 19.7\times12.9$~mas, or 2.1$\times$1.4~au.
 This effective beam is consistent with the expectation of $\lesssim 1/3$ the natural beams \citep[][]{Carcamo2018}, which is $\Omega_\mathrm{nat} = 64\times$45 mas.
-We oversample $\Omega_b$ with 2.5 mas pixels.
+We oversampled $\Omega_b$ with 2.5 mas pixels.
 The peak in flux is 0.92 mJy\,beam$^{-1}$, at the location of the star.
 The flux density of the central source is 3.1$\pm$0.3\,mJy, while the total flux density over the entire image is 436$\pm$40~mJy.